 - Sugar (to taste)

 Slice the cucumbers and place in a pitcher, add the tequila, triple sec and water then stir.
-Place the chili and lime in a blender and let rip.
-Add the lime and chili to the pitcher and stir.
+Place the chilli and lime in a blender and let rip.
+Add the lime and chilli to the pitcher and stir.
 Best served over ice.

 — Liquor.com (@Liquor) August 18, 2016

 4. Caribbean Breeze